 Your roommate wants you to come into the living room to look at a funny video he saw on YouTube.
 You're trying to work on writing a cover letter for a job application, and you want to finish it.
-You answer:
+This is your answer.

 Hold on a sec; I'm in the middle of writing something!